A Surprising Dividend Play That May Make You Rich

 CPFL Energia SA (NYSE: CPL) is a Brazilian utility holding company and one of the largest companies in South America, with a 13% share of Brazil’s power distribution market.
 The utility serves 6.4 million customers concentrated in the affluent states of Sao Paulo and Rio Grande do Sul.

-A booming and population growth have led to consistently rising power usage.
-As for CPFL have increased, so has the dividend, which has grown by an average of more than 27% in the past five years and by 37% in 2010.
+A booming economy and population growth have led to consistently rising power usage.
+As earnings for CPFL have increased, so has the dividend, which has grown by an average of more than 27% in the past five years and by 37% in 2010.
 The stock currently yields a solid 6.4%, with the next dividend payment expected in May.
 The stock has returned a stellar average of more than 18% per year in the past five years, compared with an average of less than 3% for the S&P 500.

 There is no withholding tax on the dividends.
 Payments are made in Brazilian reals and converted to U.S. dollars.
 Brazil’s stronger relative economic growth bodes well for the future strength of the real versus the dollar, which could help sweeten the dividend when it is translated into dollars.

 Philippine Long Distance Telephone Co.
 (NYSE: PHI) is the largest telecom provider in the Philippines, serving more than 60% of the nation’s fixed lines and about 55% of the cellular market.
 The Philippines is one hot market.
-The
+The economy grew at a whopping 7.3% in 2010 and the Philippine stock market was the best-performing market in the world for the year, posting a 77% return.

 The market has pulled back about 12% from its highs, and Philippine Long Distance has also pulled back 18% from its yearly high.
 Although the market has recently consolidated, the future appears bright for the Philippine market.
-The government has forecast 8% growth for 2011.
+The government has forecast 8% GDP growth for 2011.

-The stock pays two dividends a year, which totaled $4.80 per American depository share (ADS) in 2010, equating to a of about 9%.
+The stock pays two dividends a year, which totaled $4.80 per American depository share (ADS) in 2010, equating to a yield of about 9%.
 This company also has a strong history of raising dividends, which have risen more than 600% since 2005.
 Consensus analyst estimates are calling for earnings growth of 9% in 2011.

 Action to Take –> Reinvesting growing dividends over time has proven to be an amazing wealth builder.
 Emerging markets will likely provide strong economic growth in the years ahead.
 Both of these stocks are excellent candidates to provide consistent and growing dividends in the years ahead.